-For various reasons, we will need to install many versions of Python interpreter under the same operating system.
-We may also need different versions of same module for various reasons in one Python project.
+For various reasons, we will need to install many versions of the Python interpreters under the same operating system.
+We may also need different versions of the same module for various reasons in one Python project.
 This causes a lot of confusion in Python environment management.

-Usually, different Python interpreters and dependency libraries are required for each single project, or even for versions at different stages of one single python project.
-In order to manage these environments clearly, safely and reliably, we need to create a “independent, isolated” Python operating environment for each python project or application.
-Virtualenv is just the tool used to create a set of “isolated” Python runtime environment for each python project, this article will tell you how to install and use python virtualenv.
+Usually, different Python interpreters and dependency libraries are required for every single project, or even for versions at different stages of one single python project.
+In order to manage these environments clearly, safely, and reliably, we need to create an “independent, isolated” Python operating environment for each Python project or application.
+Virtualenv is just the tool used to create a set of “isolated” Python runtime environments for each Python project, this article will tell you how to install and use python Virtualenv.

 1. Install Virtualenv.

 - Prior to Python version 3.4, virtualenv needs to be installed independently and manually before it could be executed.